compulim/experiment-spfx-webchat/README.md

 ### SharePoint site always load https://localhost:4321/, with a self-signed certificate

 Trusting a self-signed certificate generated dynamically in Docker is not trivial as the certificate change on every build.
 The host machine need to export the PEM and re-trust it on every build is a hassle.

+Few attempts:
+- Modifying the URL via ?debugManifestsFile=http://localhost:4321/temp/manifests.js does not work
+- The code in workbench did try to load via https://, then fallback to http://
+   - However, their fallback code did not work and it fail at first attempt
+   - Thus, it never try to load via http://

 Using `thisisunsafe` will trust the certificate temporarily in the browser.